Webinar: A practical guide to GW-BSE and Sigma-functionals in the Amsterdam Modeling Suite

 Arno webinar 2024

-In this third webinar of the AMS 2024 webinar series, Dr. Arno Förster, Assistant Professor at the Vrije Universiteit Amsterdam, is presenting how GW-BSE and new Sigma-functionals in the Amsterdam Modeling Suite enable very fast and very accurate optical excitations, particularly for charge-transfer states, as well as highly accurate energetics at low computational cost.
+In this fourth webinar of the AMS 2024 webinar series, Dr. Arno Förster, Assistant Professor at the Vrije Universiteit Amsterdam, is presenting how GW-BSE and new Sigma-functionals in the Amsterdam Modeling Suite enable very fast and very accurate optical excitations, particularly for charge-transfer states, as well as highly accurate energetics at low computational cost.

 Abstract